stmiller57/watch-your-spending/README.md

 # Watch Your Spending
-This budget tracking application keeps tabs on your expenses whether online or offline.
+This budget-tracking application keeps tabs on your expenses whether online or offline.

 ## Table of Contents
 1. [Description](#description)